johnf/actron-air-esphome/README.md

 - `bit_string` - Raw 40-bit pulse train (internal use)

 ## How It Works

+### Wires

+There are 4 wires inside the wall unit that connect to the main supply:

+- SENS - sensor line is directly connected to a thermistor
+- KEY - connected to the keypad, it changes resistance to a different value when keys are pressed.
+This drops the voltage from 5V to different levels
+- COMM - ground
+- POWER - 19V and also data line that gets shifted into the LED.
+The protocol in this wire is quite simple: Data is transmitted every 200ms or so.
+It starts with a 16V->0V transition, followed by 41 other pulses, a zero or a one is determined by the time between the pulses.
+Each value is then shifted through the leds in the board.

+### Pulse Train Decoding

 1. An interrupt handler captures falling edges on the ADC pin
 2. Timing between edges determines if the pulse represents a '0' or '1'